lorisdanto/automatark/README.md

 ## Contact
 You are encouraged to contribute more benchmark problems, parsers, or help in any way you want.
 Please contact me at loris@cs.wisc.edu or issue a pull request.
+If you are the owner of some of these benchmarks and don't want me to share them please contact me.

+## Related project
+Many DFAs, NFAs, regular expressions of smaller size can be found at [https://github.com/AutomataTutor/automatatutor-data].
+We do not include them in this project.